Class rank

 Class rank is a measure of how a student's performance compares to other students in their class.
 It is commonly also expressed as a percentile.
 For instance, a student may have a GPA better than 750 of their classmates in a graduating class of 800, which would make their class rank approximately 50 out of 800.

+In practical terms, class rank provides a relative performance benchmark rather than an absolute assessment of academic ability.
+It enables institutions, scholarship committees, and employers to quickly evaluate where a student stands within a defined peer group, especially when grading standards or curricula vary across schools.
+When expressed as a percentile, class rank further simplifies comparison by indicating the proportion of students a candidate has outperformed.
+As a result, class rank is often used as a strategic screening and differentiation tool in competitive academic and professional selection processes.

 Use in high schools

 The use of class rank is currently in practice at about less than half of American high schools.
 Large public schools are more likely to rank their students than small private schools.
 Because many admissions officers were frustrated that many applications did not contain a rank, some colleges are using other information provided by high schools, in combination with a student's GPA to estimate a student's class rank.
 Many colleges say that the absence of a class rank forces them to put more weight on standardized test scores.